RoopaLakshman/Hackathon-THBS/README.md

 	7. View products in cart (Lists all products in cart)
 	8. Submit your cart (Writes all cart details into a csv file)

 The initial input data csv file is mandatory.
-All the details from input csv file is written into separate csv files for further operations.
+The data from input csv file is written into separate csv files for further operations.
 We have used opencsv for csv operations.

 Limitations -
-A user can login and view products, add and view items in cart, modify & delete cart items and submit his cart details through Browser.
-However, to add new products you should call the /product/add API.
+Not all functionalitie are provided in user interface (Such as Search products, filter products, add products)

 Prerequisites -
 Java 1.8, Maven